Bombardment of Algiers (1816): Prelude

 The day before the attack, the frigate Prometheus arrived and its captain W. B. Dashwood attempted to secretly rescue the British Consul and his wife and infant.
 Some of the rescue party were discovered and arrested.
 The plan of attack was for the larger ships to approach in a column.
 They were to sail into the zone where the majority of the Algerian guns could not be brought to bear.
 Then, they were to come to anchor and bombard the batteries and fortifications on the mole to destroy the defences.
 Simultaneously, —50 guns—was to anchor off the mouth of the harbour and bombard the shipping inside the mole.
 To protect Leander from the shore battery, frigates and were to sail inshore and bombard the battery.
 Troops would then storm ashore on the mole with sappers of the Corps of Royal Engineers.

 Battle

-Exmouth in Queen Charlotte anchored approximately 80 yd off the mole, facing the Algerian guns.
-However, a number of the other ships anchored out of position, notably Admiral Milne aboard HMS Impregnable, who was 400 yards from where he should have been.
+Exmouth in Queen Charlotte anchored approximately 75 m off the mole, facing the Algerian guns.
+However, a number of the other ships anchored out of position, notably Admiral Milne aboard HMS Impregnable, who was 370 m from where he should have been.
 This error reduced the effectiveness of these ships and exposed them to fiercer Algerian fire.
 Some of the other ships sailed past Impregnable and anchored in positions closer to the plan.
 The unfortunate gap created by the misplaced HMS Impregnable was closed by the frigate HMS Granicus and the sloop Heron.